"Ghana celebs dey worry": Lil Win discloses why he flew Ramsey Nouah to Ghana

-Lil Win: Actor Discloses Why He Flew Ramsey Nouah And Other Naija Celebs To Ghana
+Lil Win: Actor Shares Why He Flew Ramsey Nouah And Other Naija Celebs To Ghana

 - After Lil Win flew Ramsey Nouah and a couple of other Nollywood actors to Ghana, news of the arrival made headlines